 Must read before choosing a regular cast iron Dutch oven or an enameled cast iron Dutch oven is this article I wrote outlining in full detail the pros and cons of enameled cast-iron cookware.

 Final Thoughts – Cast-Iron Vs Enameled Cast-Iron

-There are many varying differences between cast-iron and enameled cast iron.
+There are many key differences between cast iron and enameled cast iron.

-There are also lots of products in both categories, and both are capable of cooking a variety of foods sufficiently and efficiently.
+There are also lots of products in both categories, for good reason and both are capable of cooking a variety of foods sufficiently and efficiently at a higher temperature.